 Students complete honors research projects.

 Directed readings or laboratory study.
 Written reports are required.
 May be taken more than once for credit.
-Six to nine hours per week.
+Three to nine hours per week.

 Presentations by outside invited speakers, local faculty, advanced graduate students, and postdoctoral trainees.
 Topics will cover all areas of research in toxicology.
 One hour per week.